alesolano/ev3-mapping/README.md

 ### paradigms

 There's no an unique solution to this problem.
 We can follow different paradigms in order to accomplish the milestones.
 We should list them and test them to have a better comprehension of the field of robotic mapping and to finish with the best possible solution.
-We are listing the paradigms in the [wiki] (https://github.com/alesolano/ev3-mapping/wiki).
+We are listing the paradigms in the [wiki](https://github.com/alesolano/ev3-mapping/wiki).

-Currently, we're working on the [Grid map paradigm] (https://github.com/alesolano/ev3-mapping/wiki#grid-map).
+Currently, we're working on the [Grid map paradigm](https://github.com/alesolano/ev3-mapping/wiki#grid-map).

 ### code design

 We need some classes and functions to attain the milestones.
-This will be moved to this wiki page: [Grid map API] (https://github.com/alesolano/ev3-mapping/wiki/Grid-Map-API)
+This will be moved to this wiki page: [Grid map API](https://github.com/alesolano/ev3-mapping/wiki/Grid-Map-API)

 Classes: